Our role and responsibilities

 If the information you require is not in the publication scheme, you can make a request for the information under the Freedom of Information Act 2000.
-Please contact our Records & Information Compliance Manager in writing or by email, giving your name, address, the information/documents required, and the method of access (for example, hard copy, email etc).
+Please contact our Information Manager in writing or by email, giving your name, address, the information/documents required, and the method of access (for example, hard copy, email etc).

 Your right of access to information is subject to a range of exemptions covering issues like security, international relations and commercial confidentiality.
 We may need to apply a public interest test to decide whether or not we can release some information.